unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 ### Terms of use {#terms-of-use}

 Please also refer to our [terms of use](/terms-of-use/).
-Information on xircanet is provided solely for general information purposes.
+Information on nexus.org is provided solely for general information purposes.

 ## Maintenance {#maintenance}